microsoft/azure_arc/docs/azure_jumpstart_hcibox/_index.md

   ![Screenshot showing _HCIBox-Client_](./automation.png)

   > **NOTE: The automation will take 3-4 hours to fully complete.
-Do not close the PowerShell during this time.
+Do not close the PowerShell window during this time.
 When automation is completed successfully, the desktop background will be changed to the HCIBox wallpaper.**

 - Deployment is complete!
 Let's begin exploring the features of HCIBox!